Argentina–China relations: Residency

 In 2010 Argentina's National Census listed 11,804 Chinese immigrants living within its borders - 75.6% of this number were immigrants from the People's Republic of China.
-Foreign immigrants are allowed to stay in the country as either "permanent residents", refugees, or "temporary" residents due to the 2004 Argentinian Migration Act.
+Foreign immigrants are allowed to stay in the country as either "permanent residents", refugees, or "temporary" residents due to the 2004 Argentine Migration Act.
 The National Directorate of Migration (NDM) confirmed that 17,505 Chinese citizens had their permanent residency requests approved between 2004 and 2013.
 After this period, the NDM published their completed analysis/study in 2014 concerning the 2003–2013 census of Chinese residents to show that 48.8% of Chinese immigrants had violated Argentine laws at one point during this time period.
-This statistic represents a relatively small number of Chinese immigrants actually within the prison system - specifically the 19 Chinese immigrants out of 2,259 foreigners inside the Argentinian prison system.Crimes committed against the Chinese citizens of Argentina remained unresolved.
-The Argentinian government submitted requests during this time to China's Ministry of Public Security for help with solving and reducing the number of repeat cases.
+This statistic represents a relatively small number of Chinese immigrants actually within the prison system - specifically the 19 Chinese immigrants out of 2,259 foreigners inside the Argentine prison system.Crimes committed against the Chinese citizens of Argentina remained unresolved.
+The Argentine government submitted requests during this time to China's Ministry of Public Security for help with solving and reducing the number of repeat cases.
 After the first initial visit from the Chinese police delegation of December 2011, homicides continued, and Argentina and China together decided to resume the cooperation agreement of 1997 in order to solve homicide cases and crimes related to human and drug trafficking.

-Both the Chinese government and the Argentinian government regulate the migration communication and flow through administrative decisions.
-Illegal immigration in 2004 was addressed by the Argentinian government's Decree No. 1169 that insisted on regulating the migration of people from countries not a part of Mercosur.
+Both the Chinese government and the Argentine government regulate the migration communication and flow through administrative decisions.
+Illegal immigration in 2004 was addressed by the Argentine government's Decree No. 1169 that insisted on regulating the migration of people from countries not a part of Mercosur.

 An impact of the Chinese community within Argentina's society and government has spread through the creation of organizations assembled by citizens, and establishment of offices representing Chinese companies within the last ten years.
 Chinese community organizations and groups within Argentina aim to improve education and advancement of media, as well as provide space for incoming offices of Chinese corporations.

 Land investment

 Chinese ventures have focused on governing parcels of open land in Argentina for resources and food production wholly aimed towards Chinese purchase.
 Neoliberal reforms endorsed by Latin American countries recognize foreign investments as being equal to domestic investment.
 After the Chinese globalization program of 1999, "Going Global", aimed at expanding capital for the Chinese government on a global scale, Chinese corporations such as China International Water and Electric Corporation started to focus on garnering land in Latin America in 2000.
-During discussion of global expanse within Argentina, it was determined that Argentinian land being invested in by Chinese companies would not officially be considered Chinese land, however China would have control over the production of resources within the area.
+During discussion of global expanse within Argentina, it was determined that Argentine land being invested in by Chinese companies would not officially be considered Chinese land, however China would have control over the production of resources within the area.
 As of 2015, Chinese land investment discussions have stopped due to differences in views.